Špiro Kulišić: Biography

 Kulišić was born in 1908, in the city of Perast at the Bay of Kotor.
 He studied ethnology at the University of Belgrade Faculty of Philosophy between 1927 and 1933.
 He worked as a teacher in Croatia and Bosnia, while during the eve of World War II joined the partisan movement and Yugoslav communist party.

 He worked in the post-war Ministry of Education and Ministry of Science in Bosnia and Herzegovina as the official in charge of scientific institutions and associations, the National Museum (1947–1950), and Institute of Folklore Studies in Sarajevo.
-With Milenko Filipović was the most active ethnologist in Bosnia and Herzegovina, and since 1965 was a permanent research fellow of the Center for Balkan Studies of ANUBiH.
+With Milenko Filipović, he was the most active ethnologist in Bosnia and Herzegovina, and since 1965 was a permanent research fellow of the Center for Balkan Studies of ANUBiH.
 In the early 1960s became the post director of the Ethnographic Museum, Belgrade.
 He withdrew from the institutional work in 1963, and continued to publish writings until the early 1980s.
 He died in 1989.